irimina/CS-and-the-City-Curriculum/react/props-jsx.md

 #### Mini-Challenges  - answer in the document

-* How could we pass the review data to each card using only one attribute?
 * Complete the website by creating a review card for each of the six reviews
 * Extra challenge: Refactor your code so that you **iterate** through the review data and create each card programmatically (rather than hard coding each one).
 Try researching how to do this.

 ## Close
-* Describe the process of creating a review card for each review.
+* How did you pass the review data to each card using only one attribute?
+Describe the process of creating a review card for each review.
 * What is the key benefit to building components with props?
 * What did you learn/practice/understand better today?